 The whole discourse on corporations co-opting Pride for pink washed marketing is important.
 Even if they are doing it for purely cynical reasons, is this still a sign of progress?
 Is performative allyship inherently good, bad, or neutral?
 Various accounts do a lot to expose this.
 At the moment, I’m following one which tweets about corporations’ rainbow rebrands along with details of their donations to anti-LGBT+ political causes in the US.

 We should be just as critical of attempted pink washing by religious organisations.
 Any time a Church has a pride flag up, it’s great to see that they are trying to be inclusive.
 But I can absolutely guarantee with a tiny bit of research you could find they are affiliated or connected to an actively anti-LGBT+ group.
 Far too few will be open and honest about their religion’s role in homophobia.
-I’ve met many good and decent LGBT+ people of faith and sat in with religious LGBT+ groups.
-They do a lot of good work, but they also spend a lot of time and effort pretending that anti-LGBT+ bigotry has ‘nothing to do with religion’.
+I’ve met many good and decent LGBT+ people of faith and worked with religious LGBT+ groups.
+They do a lot of good, but they also spend a lot of time and effort pretending that anti-LGBT+ bigotry has ‘nothing to do with religion’.

 I get the strategic and practical reasons why ‘mainstream’ LGBT+ groups want to follow this same line.
-Ten, fifteen years ago, many ‘mainstream’ LGBT+ groups were pretending they didn’t support marriage equality, because they saw focusing on achieving civil unions as a pragmatic short term aim.
+Ten to fifteen years ago, many ‘mainstream’ LGBT+ groups were pretending they didn’t support marriage equality, because they saw focusing on achieving civil unions as a pragmatic short term aim.
 This may have made strategic sense, but they were rightly called out on it, and it was a strategy which required more radical LGBT+ groups to push the envelope further.

 LGBT+ groups have often sought acceptance by conforming themselves more closely to the values and expectations of ‘mainstream’ society.
 We live in a society where religion is extremely privileged, where taboos against criticism are valued and polite society is expected to pretend religion is never the cause of bigotry.
 LGBT+ people can choose to conform to these societal expectations, that’s fine, but they shouldn’t be expected to.
 There is clearly a lot of value in LGBT+ groups seeking and celebrating religious allies.
 But allyship based on the marginalised group protecting the feelings of their oppressors should not be immune from criticism.
 LGBT+ people have made a disproportionate contribution to atheist, humanist and secularist groups and vice versa, yet they constantly find themselves tone policed and marginalised to accommodate religious privilege.